Source PostgreSQL #

 -

-To perform log consumption for CDC replication from the PostgreSQL server, you must do either of the following:
+To perform log consumption for CDC replication from the PostgreSQL server, you must choose between these logical decoding output plugins:

 - Use the